 What are the symptoms of COVID-19?

 Symptoms of this virus are very similar to other seasonal respiratory ailments like colds and influenza, or “the flu.”
-They can include fever, cough, runny nose and difficulty breathing.
+They can include fever, cough, runny nose, new loss of sense of taste or smell, chills (which can be shaking), headache, sore throat, diarrhea, stomach upset, and/or difficulty breathing.

 Most patients with COVID-19 have only mild, flu-like and respiratory symptoms which can be managed at home.
 However, some patients may develop severe pneumonia and breathing problems that require hospitalization.

 Are transplant patients at higher risk for COVID-19?

 We do not have specific information yet on whether COVID-19 will be more severe in transplant recipients.
 Other viruses can cause more severe disease in people who are immunocompromised, so transplant recipients should take extra precautions to avoid being exposed to COVID-19.